Siqi-Gong/EPC-Partner-Optimization/workflow_SOP.md

 # Workflow SOP: Evolutionary Logic of the EPC Selection Engine

-This document outlines the strategic rationale and technical iterations involved in developing the EPC Selection Engine for **Unbound Potential (UP)**.
+This document outlines the strategic rationale and technical iterations involved in developing the EPC Selection Engine.
 It documents the transition from simple linear scoring to a sophisticated, non-linear optimization framework.

 ---